Kankan: Early history

+Alliance with Samori and conflict

+After defeating Jamoro Aji and Ouorokodo Famoudou in the Battle of Saman-Saman, Kankan sent emissaries to join the theocratic alliance led by Samori Ture and signed the peace treaty with him.

+While Samori was trying to conquering the Cissé kingdom, he called on Bate (Kankan) to help him, but Kankan categorically refused because one of the Séré-Bréma's wives, Mali Kaba, was from Kankan.
+Samori saw this as a betrayal, and in 1879 sent troops to besiege the town within three months.
+Mamadi Kaba (commonly known as Dayi Kaba) escaped the besieged city.
+During this siege, Karifamoudouya sent troops to break the siege over Kankan, but they were repelled and massacred until they crossed the River Gbourouroun, the border between two cities..
+After having driven out the Kaba, Samori installed a puppet ruler.
+Kaba, meanwhile, joined the French colonial forces in Ségou, fighting with them until they captured Kankan in 1891, at which point the dynasty was restored.

+Colonial Era

+In 1904, the city was chosen as the final destination for the railroad originating in Conakry.
+This was eventually completed in 1914, enhancing Kankan's longstanding position as a crossroads of trade.
+By 1922 it was widely seen as the second city of Guinea, after the capital Conkary.

 Climate

 Kankan has a tropical savanna climate (Köppen climate classification Aw).

 Education

 The Julius Nyerere University of Kankan was founded in 1964.

 Places of worship

 Among the places of worship, they are predominantly Muslim mosques.
-There are also Christian churches and temples : Roman Catholic Diocese of Kankan (Catholic Church), Église Protestante Évangélique de Guinée (Alliance World Fellowship), Assemblies of God.
+There are also Christian churches and temples : the Roman Catholic Diocese of Kankan (Catholic Church), Église Protestante Évangélique de Guinée (Alliance World Fellowship), Assemblies of God.

 Transports

 It is home to the Kankan Airport and a river port.
 Kankan is the terminus of the lightduty narrow gauge railway from Conakry (traffic suspended since 1993).
 The N1 highway connects the city with Nzerekore in the south.